ShimmerEngineering/Shimmer-C-API/README.md

 - Major update to ecgtohr algorithm and filtering algorithm, minor update to ppgtohr algorithm, user should see major improvements in both ecgtohr and ppgtohr algorithms.
 - Currently uses ShimmerClosedLibraryRev0_3

+# Linux Mono
+1) In order to use the API on Linux, please change the .net framework to 4.5.
+Mono is required and can be installed via the following command
+*sudo apt-get install mono-complete*
+2) The following command can be used to build the c# project *xbuild ShimmerCapture.sln*
+3) To run the application use the following command *sudo mono ShimmerCapture\ vX.X.exe*
+4) Note without the **sudo** command when running the application connecting to the Bluetooth device **will not work**

+# Linux Bluetooth Pairing
+1) first install Bluetooth Manager : sudo apt-get install blueman
+2) next open Bluetooth Manager and search for devices
+3) right click on the device you want to use and choose pair, note the Bluetooth pairing key is 1234
+4) once paired click setup, and connect to serial port, at this stage you should see the Bluetooth come on permanently on the Shimmer device, also you should see a pop up indicating /dev/rfcommx
+5) now you can open the exe and connect to that port /dev/rfcommx

 # The Following Applies To All Code Provided in the repository
 Copyright (c) 2014, Shimmer Research, Ltd.
  All rights reserved